How & Where to Vote

 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

-Some counties provide in-person early voting at select locations from Oct.
-24th to Nov.
-4th.
+Some counties provide in-person early voting at select locations from February 24th March 6th.
 Hours and locations are set by the county clerks office and can be found here.
 No excuse required.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Nov.
-2nd.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than February 28th at 5 pm.
+Then, when you complete your absentee ballot, it must be received by 5 pm on election day.

-Counties that do not participate in early voting will allow in-person voting by absentee ballot at county clerk’s office as soon as absentee ballots are available until Nov.
-4th.
+Counties that do not participate in early voting will allow in-person voting by absentee ballot at county clerk’s office as soon as absentee ballots are available until March 6th at 5 pm.